pwsacademy/swift-setup/editors/vscode-linux/README.md

 ![](testing.png)

-Test results will appear in the integrated terminal, as well as in the Test Explorer.

 If the Test Explorer shows a test discovery error, select **Terminal ▸ Run Build Task...** from the menu bar and run the **swift: Build All** task to build the test targets.

+Test results will appear in the integrated terminal, in the Test Explorer, and in the editor.

 ---

-Last updated: 21 Sept.
+Last updated: 23 Sept.
 2022 \
 Author: [Steven Van Impe](https://github.com/svanimpe)